 Nelson T. Gant House

-Topics.
-This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
-A significant historical month for this entry is February 1847.
+Topics and series.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans • Roads & Vehicles.
+In addition, it is included in the The Historic National Road series list.
+A significant historical month for this entry is June 1850.

 Credits.
 This page was last revised on June 16, 2016.
 It was originally submitted on June 30, 2011, by Charles T. Harrell of Woodford, Virginia.
-This page has been viewed 744 times since then and 38 times this year.
-Photos: 1, 2, 3. submitted on June 30, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 1,401 times since then and 133 times this year.
+Photos: 1, 2, 3. submitted on June 30, 2011, by Charles T. Harrell of Woodford, Virginia.
+4, 5. submitted on July 1, 2011, by Charles T. Harrell of Woodford, Virginia. • Bill Pfingsten was the editor who published this page.